mishobo/springbootmasterclass/oop/solid_principles.md

 ### Single-Responsibility Principle

 Single-responsibility Principle (SRP) states:
-- *A class should have one and only one reason to change, meaning that a class should have only one job.*
+- **a class should only have one responsibility.
+Furthermore, it should only have one reason to change.**